AdamMansell/hello-world/README.md

-This was the Tracking Changed exercise.
+This was the Tracking Changes exercise.